- Related Legislation

 - Ask a prospective tenant with a disability how best to make reasonable accommodations, if requested, and proof of the need for the accommodation.

 You must ensure that your screening process is open and fully accessible to applicants with disabilities.
-This means your application office must be physically accessible and located on an accessible transportation route, unless it would create an undue financial and administrative hardship.
+This means your leasing office must be physically accessible and located on an accessible transportation route, unless it would create an undue financial and administrative hardship.
 If the office is not accessible, you need to make arrangements to deliver the application in person or by mail or to meet the prospective tenant in another accessible location.

-Documents intended for use by the applicant must be available in other formats such as large print, braille and/or audiotaped.
+Documents intended for use by the applicant must be available in other formats such as large print, Braille and/or audiotaped.
 They need to be written clearly and simply to assist people with learning disabilities.
 Communication access for people who are hearing impaired and deaf also needs to be provided.
 You may need to go over the material verbally or assist the applicant with filling out the application and other needed forms.

 After the person with a disability has become a tenant, he or she may request a modification to their unit in order to enjoy full use of it.
 Examples of modifications requested may include: building a ramp over the front steps to enter the dwelling; widening a doorway to the kitchen, bedroom or bathroom; installing grab bars in the bathroom; or removing a piece of carpet.